Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Avocado Toast by Nora Kuby ((CC BY-NC-SA))

-Somehow, when the absurdly high cost of living nowadays comes up, many seniors love to bring up avocado toast or Starbucks habits.
+When the absurdly high cost of living nowadays comes up, many seniors often mention their avocado toast or Starbucks habits.
 It’s become a meme-like stereotype for Gen Z and Millennials, and Boomers think that quitting these little luxuries will allow them to afford basics like housing.

 ‘Apartments Available’ Sign by Salem Eames ((CC BY-SA))